madelinegannon/abb_tcpip_server/README.md

 # ABB TCP/IP Server
 Example for real-time communication with ABB industrial robots.

+### Requirements
+This example requires the free RobotWare option `PC-Interface 616-1` to be installed.

+### Limitations
+This TCP/IP method can only send and receive ~4-5 commands per second.
+Faster realtime communication (e.g., 250 commands per second), requires use the paid RobotWare option `Externally Guided Motion 689-1`.

 ## Running the Example
 `Server_TCPIP.mod` demonstrates how an ABB robot can listen for incoming messages from a PC connected via ethernet.